fbpx

 Find an independent marketing organization

-Commonly referred to as FMO, IMO, or GA, an independent marketing organization serves as the link between an insurance carrier and an independent insurance agent.
+Commonly referred to as FMO, IMO, or GA, an independent marketing organization links an insurance carrier and an independent insurance agent.

-You’ll want to make sure that you choose an independent marketing organization that offers the carriers and products you’ve chosen.
-You’ll also want to make sure they offer fully-vested contracts, training, support, technology, and have a solid reputation.
+You’ll want to make sure you choose an independent marketing organization that offers the carriers and products you’ve chosen.
+You’ll also want to make sure they offer fully vested contracts, training, support, technology, and a solid reputation.

-Selling insurance can be an overwhelming task when you’re working alone, and that’s why it’s so important to choose the right independent marketing organization.
+Selling insurance can be overwhelming when you’re working alone, which is why it’s so important to choose the right independent marketing organization.
 Find a group that empowers you to sell more, earn more, and stay independent.

 For more on how to find the right independent marketing organization, check out this guide.